TorchSpatiotemporal/tsl/docs/source/index.rst

         :link-type: doc
         :shadow: sm

-        Read the guide on how to to install tsl on your system.
+        Read the guide on how to to install :tsl:`tsl` on your system.

     .. grid-item-card::  :octicon:`gear;1em;sd-text-primary` Usage
         :link: usage/spatiotemporal_dataset
         :link-type: doc
         :shadow: sm

-        Look at the basic functionalities of tsl for spatiotemporal data processing.
+        Look at the basic functionalities of :tsl:`tsl` for spatiotemporal data processing.

     .. grid-item-card::  :octicon:`file-code;1em;sd-text-primary` Notebooks
         :link: usage/notebooks
         :link-type: doc
         :shadow: sm

-        Check the notebooks for tutorial to use tsl at the best.
+        Check the notebooks for tutorial to use :tsl:`tsl` at the best.

     .. grid-item-card::  :octicon:`repo;1em;sd-text-primary` Package API
         :link: py-modindex